ClaudiuBrandusa/CommentGenerator/README.md

 # CommentGenerator
 A simple program that returns a stylized comment.

-I am using this program to split my code sections, glad if i helped you.
+I am using this program to split my code sections, glad if I helped you.

 Do not forget to tell me if you find any bugs and have fun.